-Total amount accepted and paid to a student by specific financial aid fund as part of the total financial aid package awarded a student.
-Fund refers to Financial Aid classification for specific types of monetary aid including scholarships, grants, waivers and loans.
+The total amount accepted and paid to a student by a specific financial aid fund as part of the total financial aid package awarded to a student.
+Fund refers to the Financial Aid classification for specific types of monetary aid, including scholarships, grants, waivers, and loans.